 - Teams that are using the retrospective will have improvement items every sprint.
 These are not necessarily confidential, though they may not make much sense or be useful to anyone outside the team.
-Still, the PMO can ask for them.
+Still, the Agile PMO can ask for them.

 - If teams are not conducting retrospectives, and not taking actions, then they are missing out on a key part of the Agile framework.

 This is my list of the 10 things the PMO should ask if they are striving to be an Agile PMO.
 These could easily be turned into a scorecard that could be used to assess teams.
 What do you think?
 Did I miss something important?
 Are there other items that should be included?